 9 a.m.
 A Public Health Nurse makes a phone call to a person in the health district: “This is the Public Health Nurse from Northeast Nebraska Public Health Department and I hear that you have recently been sick with vomiting and diarrhea.
 I have some questions for you about your illness; is this a good time for you to talk with me?"
 This person went to a potluck dinner where a few other people also said they had the same symptoms three to four days after the event.
 The person’s story is taken, other contacts are listed, and a review is written of foods the person ate in the past few days for further investigation.
 Could this small cluster of illness be linked to the Salmonella outbreak read about earlier?

 10 a.m.
-A person living in the area calls in because their pet dog just encountered a skunk and the dog has not been vaccinated for rabies.
+A person living in the area calls in because their pet dog just encountered a skunk and the dog had not been given his rabies shot.
 The Public Health staff tells the caller the next steps to take to best protect all people and animals from getting rabies.

 10:30 a.m.
 A homeowner in Laurel stops by the office while they are in town for a radon kit to test the levels of radon in their home.
 A test kit and a what-to-do list are given to the person.

 11 a.m.
-A staff member is doing a “call down” exercise from the Emergency Response Plan (ERP) for the Health District.
+A staff member calls volunteers for disaster response to make sure contact information is correct and the Emergency Response Plans are up-to-date.
 This exercise is to make sure the names and contact information of citizen volunteers in the ERP are up-to-date and correct in case their help is needed during a real Public Health emergency.